UhuruSoftware/openshift.net/documentation/Deploying OpenShift with Windows Support.md

   - For a Fedora all-in-one installation you can simply run `./install.ps1` and the script will ask you for needed information
   - For an OpenShift Enterprise installation, you have to specify an mcollective psk plugin (asimplething), so provide that as a parameter: `./install.ps1 -mcollectivePskPlugin asimplething`
 - If you need special settings, please read the manual included below and run the script with the appropriate settings

+### Using a proxy when installing the windows node

+The installer script supports specifying an HTTP proxy, to be used when downloading software (Ruby, MCollective and Cygwin).
+Only http proxies without authentication can be used.

 ### Restarting services on the broker ###